Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 TDF_Label lab3 = lab1.FindChild(2);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You could also use the same syntax but add the Boolean *true *as a value of the argument **create**.
+You could also use the same syntax but add the Boolean *true* as a value of the argument **create**.
 This ensures that a new child label will be created if none is found.
-Note that in the previous syntax, this was also the case since *create *is *true *by default.
+Note that in the previous syntax, this was also the case since **create** is *true* by default.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 TDF_Label level1 = root.FindChild(3,Standard_True);
 TDF_Label level2 = level1.FindChild(1,Standard_True);